The WFSU Ecology Blog

 Robber flies are, to me, cool looking predators.
 I like seeing them in the garden, even if I have seen them go after and catch my beloved bees.
 A well rounded food web has layers and layers of predators and prey.
 Sometimes the ones we like are the prey.

 I have better photos of this insect, but this one better shows how it hunts.
-Hanging thieves hold on under leaves, lying in wait for a passing insect, which they grab with their other legs.
+Hanging thieves hold on under leaves and twigs, lying in wait for a passing insect, which they grab with their other legs.

 Soldier Flies (Stratiomyidae)